 A partner in our litigation practice group, Tim represents clients in complex commercial litigation.
 He has played prominent roles in major cases involving international financial service and accounting firms in securities fraud cases, hedge fund-related litigation and commercial disputes, and before bankruptcy courts.

 Professional services and private equity firms, manufacturers and media companies call upon Tim’s knowledge and experience in commercial arbitrations and civil litigation arising from claims of fraud, breach of contract, malpractice and veil piercing.

-Tim is active in alumni affairs at Yale, and serves on the Association of Yale Alumni’s Board of Governors and the Board of the Yale Alumni Service Corps.
+Tim is active in alumni affairs at Yale, and served on the Association of Yale Alumni’s Board of Governors and the Board of the Yale Alumni Service Corps.
 He has received the Association of Yale Alumni’s Leadership Award, as well as an Alumni Excellence Award.

-Recent articles written by Tim include:
+Recent book chapters and articles written by Tim include:

 Qualifications and education

 Tim received his JD, cum laude, from the University of Michigan, where he was contributing editor to the Law Review, and his BA, cum laude, from Yale University.
 He is admitted to practice before the United States Supreme Court, in the States of Connecticut and New York, and before the United States District Courts for the Northern and Southern Districts of New York and the Central District of Illinois, and the United States Circuit Court for the Second and Tenth Circuits.
 Tim is a Certified Information Privacy Professional/United States (CIPP/US).